Accessibility Statement for public APHA Scientific services

 How we tested this website

-We use the Web Content Accessibility Guidelines V2.1 level A and level AA to test how accessible GOV.UK is.
+We use the Web Content Accessibility Guidelines V2.1 level A and level AA to test how accessible this website is.

 We used the Website Accessibility Conformance Evaluation Methodology (WCAG-EM) approach to decide on a sample of pages to test.